Cucumber-Diseases/cucumber-diseases.github.io/docs/smells/007-rotting-steps.md

 “Rotting Steps” refer to Gherkin steps within a scenario that lack meaningful purpose or relevance.
 These steps may have empty implementations or contribute nothing substantial to the scenario.
-They often appear in “Given” steps, where they set up initial conditions but fail to add value.
+They often appear in 'Given” steps, where they set up initial conditions but fail to add value.

 ## Impact